joshbrassington/cc-exam-notes/domain-1-security-principles/notes.md

 - __Compensating__ controls give options to other controls which can help in enforcing security policies
 - __Corrective__ controls are the measures taken to fix security vulnerabilities or mitigate damage after an incident
 - __Directive__ controls are measures designed to guide behaviour and enforce compliance of security policies and procedures

+### ISC2 Code of Ethics

+__Purpose__: a set of principles which guide cybersecurity professionals in maintaining integrity, professionalism, and responsibility when protecting the public, organisations and the profession.
+> All information about the code of ethics can be found [here](https://www.isc2.org/ethics)